chung-leong/react-seq/examples/media-cap/README.md

 The user is now seeing the output from his camera.
 At this point, he might:

 * Click a button in the dialog box (fulfilling `eventual.userRequest`)
-* Select a different device using a dropdown (also fulfilling `eventual.userRequest`)
+* Select a different device using a drop-down (also fulfilling `eventual.userRequest`)
 * Rotate the camera (fulfilling `eventual.streamChange`)
 * Unplug the camera (also fulfilling `eventual.streamChange`)
 * Plug in a different camera (fulfilling `eventual.deviceChange`)